Zoom is an important and one of the basic techniques during editing in a post-production workflow.

-A basic zoom in, zoom out, and then coupling it with panning and tracking can elevate your video.
+A basic zoom in, zoom out, which when coupled with panning and tracking can elevate your video.

 Let’s get started!

-How to Zoom In On a Clip or Image in DaVinci Resolve Quickly?
+How to Zoom In On a Clip in DaVinci Resolve Quickly?

-- Under the “Edit” page, select your required clip or image in the timeline.
+- Under the “Edit” page, select your required clip in the timeline.

 - Go to the “Inspector” tab in the upper right corner.

-- Increasing the value will zoom your video in.
+- Increase the value to zoom your video in.

 - Adjust the “X” or “Y” values against the “Position” to maintain the required framing.

 The “X” refers to the panning of a clip (horizontal).

 The “Y” refers to the tilting of a clip (vertical).